 |Online Credit Card||√||√||√||√||√||√|

 Fortunately, all 6 of them accepts credit card payments on their respective student portals.
-However, only NTU and SUSS accept credit card payment over the counter.
+However, only NTU, SUSS and SMU accept credit card payments over the counter.
 What this means is that the best way to earn miles from payment of tuition fees online would be through the HSBC Revolution card, which gives 2mpd(i.e 5X points) for online transactions.
 I personally paid my school fees with the HSBC Revolution during AY17/18 Semester 1 and received 5X points for it.

-For those of you (or rather your kids) studying in NTU and SUSS.
+For those of you (or rather your kids) studying in NTU and SUSS(and now SMU too).
 Lucky you.
 You guys can head on over to their respective payment centres to utilize the OCBC Titanium Rewards with Samsung Pay to perform payment via MST to earn you a cool 4mpd.
 Maybe I made the wrong decision to study in NUS.

 Nah just kidding. #teamNUS

 I’m not quite sure if DBS WWMC would award you 4 mpd for school fees online as their T&C excludes transactions made to educational institutions.